elgamalsalman/my-setup/README.md

 > To change the system theme and icons for both gtk and qt applications do the following.
 For gtk open lxappearance and choose from the installed themes, I personally use arc dark with papirus icons.
 For qt open qt5ct and change the theme to kvantum and open the kvantum manager, click change/delete theme and choose the theme you want.

 > To change konsole theme hit `ctrl-shift-,` create a new profile, and make it the default.
 Change the theme to Dark One Nuanced.
+Check the show all fonts checkbox and change the font to Fira Code Nerd for cool ligatures and glyphs.
 If a menu bar is visible at the top you can remove it by clicking on the settings tab and uncheck show menubar and all toolbars shown.
-Change the font to Fira Code for cool ligatures.

 > To change rofi theme run `rofi-theme-selector` in the terminal, I use arc dark here too.